USING NOVATRETIN

 It is occasionally used to treat other skin conditions including:

 If it is, they will be asked to have a blood pregnancy test before treatment and regularly during treatment.
-People on acitretin should not donate blood during treatment or for two years afterwards.
+People on acitretin should not donate blood during treatment or for three years afterwards.

 Also, acitretin should not be taken while breast-feeding.
 It has no effect on male sexual function or offspring.